hd719/devops/Docker-101.md

 ### What is a container

-- Image: Single file with all of dependencies and config required to run a very specific program (file gets stored on your hardrive)
+- Image: Single file with all of dependencies and config required to run a very specific program (file gets stored on your hard drive)
-- Container: Is an instance of an image (think of it as a running program), also a program of its own isolated set of resources (own space of memory, hardrive space, own space for networking)
+- Container: Is an instance of an image (think of it as a running program), also a program of its own isolated set of resources (own space of memory, hard drive space, own space for networking)

 ## Video 3: Docker for windows/mac

 - When installing docker for mac/windows we install two pieces
   1. Docker Client: Used to run commands in the terminal
-  2. Docker Server: (Docker Daemon) tool that is repsonsible for creating images, running containers etc.
+  2. Docker Server: (Docker Daemon) tool that is responsible for creating images, running containers etc.

 ## Video 4: Installation MacOS